 - Developing an informed, evidence-based approach to learning and teaching in diverse educational settings.

 Indigenous perspectives are a particular focus.
-You can undertake studies in Indigenous languages and literacy as well as examining specific strategies for enhancing educational outcomes for Indigenous children.
+You can undertake studies in Indigenous languages and literacy as well as examine specific strategies for enhancing educational outcomes for Indigenous children.